alexfernandez/alexfernandez.github.io/2023/climate-change-trees.md

 so all things considered it may be worth it.
 The trench is about 2550 km long so not everything needs to go into the deepest point.

+Ideally we would find local trenches so we don't need to ship all trunks to the Pacific Ocean.
+These trees might even become oil in a few million years!

 ### 🤑 Cheap Wood

-Maybe we can even convert them into furniture and store them in our homes!
+Maybe we can even convert some of these trees into furniture and store them in our homes!
 With [2 billion households in the world](https://en.wikipedia.org/wiki/List_of_countries_by_number_of_households), storing half a metric ton of carbon per house would clear around one gigaton of carbon.
 Not much, but every bit helps.